-7 New results
+6 New results

-7.1 Inverse problems for Poisson-Laplace equations
+6.1 Inverse problems for Poisson-Laplace and Helmholtz equations

-Participants:Paul Asensio, Laurent Baratchart, Sylvain Chevillard, Juliette Leblond, Jean-Paul Marmorat, Masimba Nemaire, Dmitry Ponomarev, Cristóbal Villalobos Guillén, Anass Yousfi.
+Participants:Paul Asensio, Laurent Baratchart, Sylvain Chevillard, Mubasharah Khalid Omer, Juliette Leblond, Jean-Paul Marmorat, Masimba Nemaire, Dmitry Ponomarev, Cristóbal Villalobos Guillén, Anass Yousfi.

-7.1.1 Inverse magnetization issues for planar and volumetric samples
+6.1.1 Inverse magnetization issues for planar and volumetric samples

 The goal is to invert magnetizations carried by a rock sample from measurements of the magnetic field nearby.
 A typical application is when the sample is shaped into thin slabs, with measurements taken by a superconducting quantum interference device (SQUID).
-Figure 2 sketches the corresponding experimental set up, brought up to our knowledge by collaborators from the Earth and Planetary Sciences Laboratory at MIT.
+Figure 2 sketches the corresponding experimental set up, brought up to our knowledge by collaborators from the Earth and Planetary Sciences Laboratory at MIT, in the case when the sample is modeled as a parallelepiped.